 For me—and, I think, for all of us—that’s a problem.
 Years ago, I was beaten unconscious in a mugging.
 Afterward, I needed to learn to live with the fact that whenever I’d hear feet slapping pavement behind me, my body would tense for a blow.
 I needed to learn to live with the tributary of scars down the back of my head, and with the knowledge that there are people in the world who will kill you for your wallet.
 I needed to grieve for my lost sense of invincibility and order; eventually, I needed to turn toward a new life that understood how fragile my life is.
 Most of all, I needed to admit to myself the seriousness of what happened, and I needed to accept that it had changed my life.

 I believe our country needs a similar reckoning.
-Joe Biden took office three weeks ago, but going forward, we need to find a way to live in an America where lies and violence have gone mainstream.
+Going forward, we need to find a way to live in an America where lies and violence have gone mainstream.
 That means learning to sit with traumatic events like the attack on the Capitol, which will forever change our sense of who we are as Americans—just as 9/11 did two decades ago.
 However, there’s a key difference between the attack on the World Trade Center and the attack on the Capitol: On January 6, it was Americans who attacked Americans.
 When friends, family, and neighbors turn on us, it makes home itself feel unsafe.

 We need to live with events like that one.
 Doctors like my partner must live with the fact that so many people denied the death and suffering happening right before them, and live with the harassment and even death threats they received for telling the truth about the pandemic.
 Journalists like me need to live with nonstop gaslighting and hostility.
 We need to move forward during a time when so many people we personally know embrace political violence and false realities like QAnon or the “plandemic.”